Table of Contents

 Each of us has our own agenda in terms of what makes stashing our cash away worthwhile.
 For some of us, it’s the anticipation of doing something fun or buying something beautiful.
-For others, it’s all about using our cash to secure some quality of life and peace of mind.
+For others, it’s all about using our money to secure some quality of life and peace of mind.

 Why Saving Is Important